Nepiki/Guides/Brightis.md

 * Pollux: Special Move Teacher
 * Hamal: Merchant (See: Night Vigil)
 * Lesart: The Lighthouse Keeper (See: Scepter Ring)
+* Akell: Mother of Rufela and widow of Vardo's.
+She recognizes Vardo's Ward Ring and asks you to give it back to her.
+* Rufela: A little boy who joins the village after the ship lands in the harbor.
+He is impressed by you being a warrior and wants you to teach him swordfighting.
+Later in the game he decides to go adventuring on his own, so you need to bring him back to his mother.
+* Zenia: Old lady who joins the village after the ship can come into harbor.
+She tells you about the tomb of the wealthy family.

 # 4) Rings